Seven excellent administrative skills to include in a resume

 7. A strong results focus

 At the core of every support role within an organisation is a number of results that need to be achieved at any given time.
 Unlike other roles, the effectiveness of support roles cannot always be measured in terms of investment and there are other ways to prove employee value.

 As companies value tangible results, it is important to be able to present output and outcomes so employers have a clear view of the added value of the administrative employee at hand.

-Do you have the administrative skills to boost your career potential?
+Do you have these administrative skills on your resume?